CMS Connect 25 Conference Program

 9:30 - 10.00: Welcome to Day #2 by Janus Boye and Matt Garrepy

-Based on key insights from Day #1, we divide into working groups to tackle the big issues for 2025, including:
+Based on key insights from Day #1, we divide into working groups to tackle the big issues for 2025 and beyond, including:

 Feel free to submit your suggestions for a working group